teiid/teiid-openshift-examples/README.md

-# teiid-openshift-examples
+# Teiid OpenShift Examples

-This repository contains example Teiid projects designed to be deployed on OpenShift
+This repository contains example projects designed to be deployed on OpenShift using Teiid Spring Booot.

+rdbms-example : Shows how to deploy a single source VDB into OpenShift